buildings-for-people/coding_scheme/layers/expected_outcomes.md

-While [perceptions](layer=perceptions) dwell in the present and [trade-offs](layer=trade-offs) dwell in the past, expectations reflect the fact that people make decisions based on the future as well.
+While [perceptions](layer=perceptions) dwell in the present and [trade-offs](layer=trade-offs) dwell in the past, expected outcomes reflect the fact that people make decisions based on the future as well.
 In this regard, they are constantly aware of what might happen, estimating the level of comfort that they may feel in the future.